Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy

-Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy is the third book from the University of Michigan historian Heather Ann Thompson.
-The book provides the first complete history of the Attica Prison uprising of 1971 and details not only the events of the week-long uprising and its brutal ending, but also the protracted legal battles that persisted for decades after the event.
-Blood in the Water reflects Thompson's more than a decade of research, including information from interviews, government records, personal correspondence, and legal documents, much of which has never been made public before.
+Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy is a nonfiction book about the Attica Prison uprising of 1971 and details not only the events of the week-long uprising and its brutal ending, but also the protracted legal battles that persisted for decades after the event.
+It is the third book by University of Michigan historian Heather Ann Thompson.
+Blood in the Water provides a complete history of the incidents at Attica reflecting a decade of research, including information from interviews, government records, personal correspondence, and legal documents, much of which has never been made public before.
 Thompson argues that the Attica uprising and New York state's response represented shifting American approaches to incarceration and policy.
 The reverberations of this watershed event has continued to influence America's prison system.

-Film rights to the book have been optioned by TriStar Pictures though no release date has been confirmed.
+Thompson served as lead historical consultant on the Showtime documentary Attica, released in 2021.